Did you know that approximately 80% of product-related environmental impact is determined during the design phase?

 Industrial Designers hold a lot of environmental responsibility when designing new products.
 However, through thoughtful decision making, they can greatly reduce the environmental impacts throughout a product’s lifecycle.
 With this in mind, designers can consider sustainable materials, circular design practices, and thoughtful decisions for the future.
 Consequently, this can reduce resource consumption, minimize waste generation, and curb greenhouse gas emissions.

-Here are sustainable industrial design practices for you to consider.
+Here are some industrial design practices for you to consider for designing a sustainable product.

 Sustainable Materials